mrsimpson/slides-data-in-motion/slides.md

 </v-click>

 <!--
-How do those features influence to the runtime?
+How do those features influence the runtime?

 => So there are – as usual – pros and cons, but given you need to process a **continuous flow of immutable data**, using an architecture dedicated to streaming makes sense.
 -->